TomLutherKE/short/README.md

 ## Usage

-To play the quiz, simply access it through the GitHub landing page provided:
+To play the quiz, simply access it through the [GitHub landing page provided](https://tomlutherke.github.io/short/).

 ## Technologies Used